 Overview and Scrutiny

-There are two Scrutiny Committees who support the work of the Cabinet and the Council: the Planning, Resources, Housing and Commercial Scrutiny Committee and the Community, Environment and Sport Scrutiny Committee.
-The Committees take an overview of all the activities that the council is involved in and can decide to examine in depth (scrutinise) particular issues.
+The Overview and Scrutiny Committee supports the work of the Service Committees and the Council.
+It takes an overview of all the activities that the council is involved in and can decide to examine in depth (scrutinise) particular issues.

 Anyone can suggest a topic for Scrutiny to consider via email to: firstname.lastname@example.org.

 Annual Reports of the Council’s Scrutiny Committee can be viewed here.

 Reports of Scrutiny Reviews undertaken in the past 5 years can be viewed here.

 The Council’s Senior Leadership Team is comprised of the Chief Executive and three Strategic Directors.
 They lead and manage the work of around 400 staff, and major contracts including for refuse and recycling collection, leisure, and grounds maintenance.

 To manage the Council's political arrangements; To lead the Council's workforce to deliver the Council's statutory duties and corporate priorities.